What is "Integrated" learning at Better World Ed?

-Simply put, we believe Integrated SEL is the future of school ( if and when designed with serious depth, intention, and global awareness/diversity with a bent towards social change).
+Simply put, we believe Integrated learning is the future of school ( if and when designed with serious depth, intention, and global awareness/diversity with a bent towards social change).
 And so we create resources and content to help make that more possible.
-To help teachers bring SEL to life in academics, in a way where the lines start to blur between traditional classes.
+To help teachers bring the world to life in academics, in a way where the lines start to blur between traditional classes.
 Where learners get to be their dynamic, inter-disciplinary, complex best selves!

-Read about how we think about SEL and integrating SEL with Academics in our blog!
-We believe SEL can't live in a silo.
+Read about how we think about empathy building and how we think about integrating the world with Academics in our blog!
+We believe this kind of learning can't live in a silo.
 We also believe academic subject matter can't either.
 Nor can learning about social change work going on in the world (linked to various SDGs, for example).

 So the real-world problem solving that children engage with in our content makes it possible to practice math, empathy, social awareness, curiosity, question-asking, communication, collaboration, social entrepreneurship, creativity, introspection, mindfulness, perspective taking, kindness, compassion, and literacy at the same time!